MisterWest11/Data_Analytics-Week-1---2/README.md

 By fulfilling these roles, a data analyst helps an organization make informed decisions that can improve operational efficiencies, drive business strategies and create a competitive advantage.
 The goal is to have a hand in the organization's success by turning data into a valuable asset that informs and drives decision-making.

+Data analyst is used to predict future sales or purchasing behaviours, to help and protect against fraud, analyze effectiveness of campaigns, boost customer acquisition and retention

+5 steps a data analyst would take when approaching a project:

+1. Define questions. take a problem to formulate a hypothesis.

+2. Collect data from primary sources or internal, secondary or external sources.

+3. Clean the data and prepare it for analysis.

+4. Analyze the data: regression, cluster and time analysis.

+5. interpret and share results

 **Chapter 2:** Understanding data